 Finding a pediatrician should be at the top of your pre-baby to-do list.
 Use our Provider Directory to locate a doctor for your little one and schedule an appointment to interview them before your due date.

 Prenatal visits give you an opportunity to talk to your doctor about any pregnancy concerns.
 It’s your chance to ask questions, discuss your medical history, weight, diet, lifestyle and more.
 To stay organized, use the Personal Health Record (PHR) to consolidate your health data in one place.
 It is easy to use and automatically updated with claims information submitted by you, your healthcare providers and pharmacists.
 You will also receive a Continuity of Care Record that summarizes all of the health information found in your PHR to share with your healthcare providers.
 The PHR is also a great tool for tracking the care your newborn receives.

 Rest and Relax!

-*You must be the contract holder or spouse, 18 or older, on your Plan to earn incentive rewards.
+*You must be the contract holder or spouse, 18 or older, on a Standard or Basic Option Plan to earn incentive rewards.